-There are three statutes that address trespass issues: Minnesota Statutes, Section 97B.001 hunting and other outdoor recreation; Minnesota Statutes, Section 84.90 recreational vehicles ; and Minnesota Statutes, Section 609.605 criminal law .
-Basically these laws allow any school to post a site for a specified or restricted use.
-If an individual violates the properly posted restricted use/trespass signs, they can be charged with trespass violation.
-Please familiarize yourself with the trespass laws by looking up the statutes and posting requirements at www.leg.state.mn.us or for an excerpt with the most pertinent parts of the statutory language.
+These statures allow any school to post a site for a specified or restricted use.
+Familiarize yourself with the trespass laws by looking up the statutes and posting requirements at www.leg.state.mn.us with the most pertinent parts of the statutory language.

-A civil or criminal citation may be issued depending on the situation.
-This will be determined by the law enforcement officer handling the complaint.
-Any citizen can report a violation; it does not necessarily have to be witnessed by a law enforcement officer.
-If a violation is witnessed, as much of the following information as possible should be gathered, only if it is volunteered readily and without taking personal risk:
+Any citizen can report a violation, including teachers, families, students, and neighbors.
+If a violation is witnessed, collect as much of the following information as possible, only if it is volunteered readily, and without taking a personal risk:

 - Description of violation, including situation, date, time, and names of other witnesses.